Why Does My Chest Feel Hollow? | Understanding the Sensation

 The Importance of Self-Care Practices

 When grappling with sensations like hollowness in one’s chest, self-care becomes paramount for maintaining both mental and physical health.
 Simple practices such as mindfulness meditation have proven effective for many people dealing with anxiety and stress-related symptoms.
-Taking time each day to focus on breathing deeply helps calm racing thoughts while allowing my body to relax more fully.
+Taking time each day to focus on breathing deeply helps calm racing thoughts while allowing the body to relax more fully.

 Seeking Professional Help: When Is It Necessary?